peterdsharpe/physicsnemo-cfd/README.md

 The library offers utilities for:

 - **NIM Inference**:
-  - An inference recipe calling a pre-trained AI models that were trained using PhysicsNeMo and hosted as NVIDIA Inference Microservices (for example, the [DoMINO Automotive Aerodynamics NIM](https://catalog.ngc.nvidia.com/orgs/nim/teams/nvidia/containers/domino-automotive-aero)) from a Python interface, facilitating scalable deployment of trained models.
+  - An inference recipe calling pre-trained AI models that were trained using PhysicsNeMo and hosted as NVIDIA Inference Microservices (for example, the [DoMINO Automotive Aerodynamics NIM](https://catalog.ngc.nvidia.com/orgs/nim/teams/nvidia/containers/domino-automotive-aero)) from a Python interface, facilitating scalable deployment of trained models.
 - **Benchmarking of ML Model Accuracy**:
-  - A benchmark for evaluating and validating the results of trained ML models against traditional CFD results using broad set of built-in engineering metrics (for example, pointwise errors, integrated quantities, spectral metrics, PDE residuals).
+  - A benchmark for evaluating and validating the results of trained ML models against traditional CFD results using a broad set of built-in engineering metrics (for example, pointwise errors, integrated quantities, spectral metrics, PDE residuals).
 [Related publication](https://www.arxiv.org/abs/2507.10747)
-  - Utilities to extend and build custom metrics, analyze, and visulaize the results of trained ML model, both mesh-based and point-cloud based models
+  - Utilities to extend and build custom metrics, analyze, and visualize the results of trained ML models, both mesh-based and point-cloud based models

 - **Hybrid Initialization**:
-  - An end-to-end recipe illustrating initializing a CFD simulation with a trained ML model hybridized with potential flow solutions, to accelerate CFD convergence (particularly for high-fidelity, unsteady cases).
+  - An end-to-end recipe for initializing a CFD simulation with a trained ML model hybridized with potential flow solutions, to accelerate CFD convergence (particularly for high-fidelity, unsteady cases).
 [Related publication](https://arxiv.org/abs/2503.15766)